namwkim/storycurve/README.md

 npm install storycurve --save
 ```
 ### Data
  A story curve is designed to visualize any data that involves comparison of two orders for the same set of elelemts (e.g., story order vs narrative order of same events).
-An example of movie data we use in the demo looks like the following:
+An example of movie data we use in the demo is below:

  ```javascript
  {